 (2) your company has to actually do everything that is contained in your company's ISO 9001 documentation.

 Your company needs a comprehensive set of ISO 9001 documents and to actually conduct its business in accordance with them.
 Consequently, it is crucial that the documentation not only meets ISO 9001:2015 requirements, but is efficient and doesn't increase company bureaucracy.
 This is a very important consideration as we have seen far too many companies invest excessive employee hours and money in maintaining an overly complicated and bureaucratic QMS.
 We therefore urge you to keep your documentation as simple and efficient as possible.
-If you use templates for your ISO 9001 documentation, be sure choose wisely.
+If you use templates or consultants for your ISO 9001 documentation, be sure to choose wisely.

 The procedures form the essence of the ISO 9001 documentation: they explicitly describe how numerous processes within the company must be performed, and who is responsible for them.
 Ideally, the procedures are combined in a single user-friendly document (a "procedures manual" or "quality management manual", or similar).
 ISO 9001:2015 sets the requirements for the procedures and their content in many clauses; the requirements are not always explicit.
 We recommend you have procedures covering most or all applicable ISO 9001:2015 requirements.